- Google Edge TPU ML accelerator coprocessor

 - Supports Debian Linux on host CPU

-The Coral USB Accelerator is a USB device that adds an Edge TPU coprocessor to your system.
-It includes a USB socket so you can connect it to any Linux-based system to perform accelerated ML inferencing.
+The Coral USB Accelerator adds an Edge TPU coprocessor to your system.
+It includes a USB socket you can connect to any Linux-based system to perform accelerated ML inferencing.

 Table of contents

-The Coral USB Accelerator must be connected to a host computer with the following specifications:
+A host computer connected to the Coral USB Accelerator must conform to the following specifications:

 The Coral USB Accelerator is a small PCB that provides an Edge TPU coprocessor for your host CPU system.